 The aim of this unit is to develop students' accountancy skills and provide students with an understanding of the role of accounting and finance in a business setting.
 Students will be introduced to key accounting and finance terminology and learn how to interpret financial statements.
 Students will develop an understanding of financial strategies, including budgets, financial management and accounting, and how to provide financial reports.
 Using case-studies, students will develop budgetary control systems comparing actuals with planned expenditure, discuss corrective actions to be taken in response to budgetary variations and identify and resolve associated conflict.
 Students will develop an understanding of the role of accounting within the commercial context to assist business decisions and contextualise the function in an organisation.
 Students will develop an understanding of the sources and availability of finance to organisations.

-The aim of this unit is to develop practical insight into and understanding of operations management and the key operational roles and responsibilities.
 Students will investigate the diverse nature of operational issues within the hospitality industry including the service encounter, quality management, service recovery and sustainable service operations.
-Understanding the role of operations management in the development of organisational strategy and plans, before exploring approaches to resource and supply-chain management, workforce development, sustainability of strategy and plans, the role and management of risk, monitoring and evaluation, lean thinking, design processes, quality assurance, legislative requirements and the management of change.
+The will explore the development of organisational strategy and plans, before exploring approaches to resource and supply-chain management, workforce development, sustainability of strategy and plans, the role and management of risk, monitoring and evaluation, lean thinking, design processes, quality assurance and the management of change.
 While strategy will not be discussed in detail on this unit, it is important to have some understanding of strategy from an Operations Management perspective.

-The aim of this unit is to understand the importance of strategy, leadership and ethics in organisations within the hospitality sector.
-Students will study the role of leadership and ethics in the strategic management of hospitality organisations.
-Students will study key strategic management concepts and apply these concepts to a range of scenarios in hospitality.
+Students will study the role of leadership and digital technology in the strategic management of Hospitality organisations.
+Students will study key strategic management concepts and apply these concepts to a range of scenarios.
 Students will explore different inclusive leadership styles and models, how these models help develop teams using coaching and mentoring approaches to support people and how these models develop engagement and shape common purpose.
-Students will explore organisational culture and diversity management, conflict management and dispute resolution through the values, ethics and governance of their own organisations.
-Students will understand the importance of leading strategically and ethically in hospitality.
+Students will understand the importance of leading strategically in a digital age.

 Each programme of study that we offer undergoes an annual review to ensure an up-to-date curriculum supported by the latest online learning technology.
 In addition, we undertake a major review of the programme, normally at 6-yearly intervals, but this can take place at a more frequent interval where required.
 Applicants should note that the programme currently provided may be subject to change as a result of the review process.
 We only make changes where we consider it necessary to do so or where we feel that certain changes are in the best interests of students and to enhance the quality of provision.
 Occasionally, we have to make changes for reasons outside our control.
 Where there are changes which may materially affect the current programme content and/or structure, offer holders will be informed.